About me

 I am currently available for freelance work and collaborations.
 If you’re interested, please get in touch.

+I am a tinkerer and enjoy picking the right tool for each job.
+While I am most comfortable with Django (backend) and Bootstrap (frontend), I adapt to project needs.
+Currently I am creating the next version of the TITUS database.
 A particular interest of mine are maps; two examples of my work are the interactive map of German-speaking Switzerland in the Swiss German Dialect Corpus, and a python library for projecting family trees onto maps.